Loading ...

 With this new reference, the bracelet introduced an updated five–arched-links-per-row design a with a polished Omega logo on a satin-finished cover.

 The Speedmaster Moonwatch Master Chronometer is available with hesalite glass and fully-brushed stainless steel bracelet (ref.
 310.30.42.50.01.001) or with sapphire crystal and steel bracelet with polished and brushed links (ref.
 310.30.42.50.01.002).
-You can read the full presentation article here.
+For more details, we invite you to read our hands-on review of the new generation Speedmaster Moonwatch.

 Above and below, front and back of the 2021 Omega Speedmaster Moonwatch Master Chronometer: the hesalite version on the left and the sapphire crystal one on the right